Text Link

 Defining thin privilege

-While people of all genders experience the effects of thin privilege, society tends to pressure women especially to achieve a thin body and to put effort into maintaining a socially desirable appearance.
-In fact, some scholars argue that for women, fitting into the thin ideal can impact their success in multiple aspects of their lives.
-(2)
+While people of all genders experience the effects of thin privilege, society tends to pressure women, especially to achieve a thin body and to put effort into maintaining a socially desirable appearance.
+Some scholars argue that fitting into the thin ideal can impact women's success in multiple aspects of their lives.2

-In summary, thin privilege describes the advantages that thinner people have because they meet societal standards of what is considered ideal or beautiful.
+In summary, thin privilege exists—it describes the advantages of those with a thin body type because they meet societal standards of what is considered ideal or beautiful.

 The problem with thin privilege

-Thin privilege is the result of insidious hatred of fatness and people in higher weight bodies.
+Thin privilege results from insidious hatred of fatness and people in higher-weight bodies.
 For those who do not fit the thin ideal, internalized and external prejudice can lead to body dissatisfaction and shame.
-Since thin bodies are also viewed as healthier, people who are larger are often discriminated against and labeled as being unhealthy or irresponsible.
-(2)
+Since thin bodies are also viewed as healthier, larger people are often discriminated against and labeled as unhealthy or irresponsible.2

-This can lead to discrimination in many areas, including in healthcare and workplaces.
-In fact, studies have shown that healthcare professionals are strongly biased against larger patients, which can have an effect on the quality of care they provide, potentially resulting in life-threatening medical neglect and misdiagnosis.
-(3) Additional research has demonstrated that people view individuals in larger bodies as being less employable, which can negatively impact them in the job market.
-(4)
+This can lead to discrimination in many areas, including healthcare and workplaces.
+Studies have shown that healthcare professionals are strongly biased against larger patients, which can affect the quality of care they provide, potentially resulting in life-threatening medical neglect and misdiagnosis.3 Additional research has demonstrated that people view individuals in larger bodies as less employable, which can negatively impact them in the job market.4

-What all of this means is that thin privilege doesn’t just negatively affect the self-image of those in larger bodies; it can also significantly interfere with critical areas of life, leading to poor healthcare and fewer job opportunities.
-Given that anti-fat bias can reduce opportunities for those in larger bodies, it is truly a social justice issue.
+This means that thin privilege doesn't just negatively affect the self-image of those in larger bodies; it can also significantly interfere with critical areas of life, leading to poor healthcare and fewer job opportunities.
+Since anti-fat bias can reduce opportunities for those in larger bodies, it is truly a social justice issue.

 Weight doesn’t define health

-Not only is thin privilege linked with disadvantages and outright discrimination for people in larger bodies; it also places unfair judgment on those who do not fit the thin ideal.
-Thin privilege is closely related to healthism, which views health status as a personal choice based upon lifestyle habits and erroneously claims that a larger body size is a modifiable trait that increases the risk of health problems.
-(2)
+Not only is thin privilege linked with disadvantages and outright discrimination against people in larger bodies, but it also unfairly judges those who do not fit the thin ideal.
+Thin privilege is closely related to healthism, which views health status as a personal choice based on lifestyle habits and erroneously claims that larger body size is a modifiable trait that increases the risk of health problems.2

 Despite harmful misconceptions about the relationship between weight and health, there is evidence that being in a larger body is not inherently unhealthy or detrimental.
-A recent study found that regardless of their weight, physically inactive individuals are at higher risk of death from any cause when compared to people who are active.
-(5) While exercise can have positive health benefits for many people, it is not always safe, appropriate, or beneficial for people with certain illnesses and health conditions, including some people in recovery from eating disorders.
+A recent study found that regardless of their weight, physically inactive individuals are at higher risk of death from any cause when compared to active people.5 While exercise can have positive health benefits for many people, it is not always safe, appropriate, or beneficial for people with certain illnesses and health conditions, including some people recovering from eating disorders.

-When discussing the relationship between thin privilege, body weight, and health status, it’s important to remember that the concept of health is complicated, subjective in some aspects, and affected by a variety of factors.
-Some individuals will never be considered “healthy” by mainstream standards because of chronic illnesses or disabilities.
-Some people in larger bodies may have increased health problems not because of their body size but because of their experiences of eating disorders, chronic dieting, and minority stress as a result of living in an extremely ant-fat biased environment.
+When discussing the relationship between thin privilege, body weight, and health status, it's important to remember that the concept of health is complicated, subjective in some aspects, and affected by various factors.
+Some individuals will never be considered "healthy" by mainstream standards because of chronic illnesses or disabilities.
+Some people in larger bodies may have increased health problems not because of their body size but because of their experiences with eating disorders, chronic dieting, and minority stress due to living in an extremely anti-fat-biased environment.

 Regardless of body size or health status, all people deserve access to competent medical care, respect, and freedom from stigma towards their bodies.